JoyOfCodingPDX/GettingStarted/README.md

 The reason that this course can scale to support so many students is that many of the time-consuming "overhead" activities have been automated.
 For instance, extracting project submissions, running projects through the grading scripts, and recording grades are automated.
-This frees up the instructor and the Graders to focus on more valuable activities like answering student questions and providing feedback.
+This automation frees up the instructor and the Graders to focus on more valuable activities like answering student questions and providing feedback.
 The automation is enabled by conventions and tools that standardize the structure of projects (using Maven) and the process for submitting the projects.

 Projects are submitted using the `submit.sh` script.
 Project code is not submitted through Canvas or by emailing the instructor.
 This script invokes a Java program that zips up the source code and emails it to the Grader.
-Like the `survey.sh` script, it can only be run on the PSU CECS Linux machines.
+Like the `survey.sh` script, it can only be run on the PSU MCECS Linux machines.
 This script also builds the project using `mvn -Dgrader clean verify` to validate that the code that you are about to submit compiles, the tests succeed, and that the tests provide sufficient code coverage.
 Make sure that all of your code compiles before you submit it.
 The Grader will not to attempt to debug your code.
 Your grade will be reduced significantly if your code does not